Anxiety in an aging Congress as coronavirus marches across U.S.

 And some members were urging Congress to stay the course to "show leadership in a time of great anxiety" and conduct oversight of the Trump administration's response.

-But the virus is spreading rapidly, and the first case in Washington, D.C., was announced Saturday night.
+But the virus is spreading rapidly, and the first case in Washington was announced Saturday night.

 The Capitol building is open to scheduled public tours — tourists travel from all over the world to visit, and the Capitol Hill office buildings are open to members of the public, who can freely walk the hallways as long as they pass through a basic magnetometer screening.